rieder/amuse-ekster/docs/index.md

-# ekster
+# Ekster
 Ekster is an AMUSE module for simulations of embedded stellar regions.

-Parts of this code modified from original AMUSE code (https://github.com/amusecode/amuse).
+Parts of this module are modified from original AMUSE code (https://github.com/amusecode/amuse).

-(c) Steven Rieder 2019 -
+(c) Steven Rieder 2018 - 2019